TaygaHoshi/tt-project/README.md

 Sigil of Uchma (formerly TT Project) is a work-in-progress tabletop role playing game being created by me, [TaygaHoshi](https://github.com/TaygaHoshi).
 The game is currently in alpha stage.

 You can start reading the rules from [this website](https://taygahoshi.github.io/tt-project/sigil-of-uchma/introduction.html).
+If you want to read the latest rules instead,

 You can send me feedback from this form: https://forms.gle/7NwTYqGUWpBfBWNg8.